 This procedure allows you to collect your child from the playground or pedestrian gate and will also allow you to catch the class teachers at the end of the day.

 If you would like to give permission for your child to walk home alone, please either email the office (firstname.lastname@example.org) or complete a going home arrangements form.

 School day timetable

-The children then have either assembly, singing or Thoughtful Time between 9.00am and 9.20am.
+The children then have either collective worship, singing or Thoughtful Time between 9.00am and 9.25am.

 The afternoon session begins at 1.10pm with school finishing at 3.15pm.